Bruce Castor

-Bruce Lee Castor Jr. (born October 24, 1961) is an American lawyer and retired Republican politician from Montgomery County, Pennsylvania.
+Bruce Lee Castor Jr. (born October 24, 1961) is an American lawyer and former Republican politician from Montgomery County, Pennsylvania.
 He was appointed as the first Solicitor General of Pennsylvania in March 2016, and also first deputy attorney general the following July.
-Castor became acting attorney general less than a month later.
-He investigated the Penn State fraternity hazing scandal and led for the defense of the second impeachment trial of Donald Trump along with American lawyer David Schoen.
+Castor became acting state attorney general less than a month later.
+He investigated the Penn State fraternity hazing scandal and led for the defense of the second impeachment trial of Donald Trump along with lawyers William J Brennan, David I. Schoen, and Michael T. van der Veen.

 Statewide profile

-After serving stints beginning in 1981 with, respectively, the Philadelphia District Attorney's Office, the Northampton County (PA) District Attorney's Office, as an LBJ Congressional Scholar (Washington, DC) and defending Federal prisoners at FCI-Alderson (WV), Castor began his professional career as an assistant district attorney in 1985 before becoming district attorney of Montgomery County from 2000 to 2008.
+After serving stints beginning in 1981 with, respectively, the Philadelphia District Attorney's Office, the Northampton County District Attorney's Office, as an LBJ Congressional Scholar (Washington, DC), and defending Federal prisoners at FPC-Alderson, Castor began his professional career as an assistant district attorney in 1985 before becoming district attorney of Montgomery County from 2000 to 2008.
 He next took a seat on the Montgomery County Board of Commissioners, an elected position he held until January 4, 2016, when he was succeeded by Joe Gale.
 Castor was defeated for re-election as Montgomery County's District Attorney in November 2015.
 Castor completed a nearly three-year term as a special assistant district attorney of Centre County, Pennsylvania on December 31, 2017, followed by an appointment as a special assistant district attorney of Susquehanna County, Pennsylvania on January 6, 2018.
 On March 29, 2016, Pennsylvania Attorney General Kathleen Kane announced Castor's appointment (back-dated to March 21, when he actually took office) to the newly created position of Solicitor General of Pennsylvania.
 While he operated freely as the de facto Attorney General and was widely recognized as such, Castor formally became the state's Acting Attorney General, replacing Kane, who resigned on August 17, 2016, following a conviction of a third degree felony perjury charge and several related misdemeanors.
 Governor Tom Wolf later nominated Bruce Beemer to fulfill the remaining balance of Kane's term which expired in January 2017.
 Castor is the cousin of Steve Castor, who represented Trump during his first impeachment.